LoopKit/loopdocs/docs/loop-3/features.md

 ??? abstract "Do you want to know more?
 (Click to open/close)"
     * Originally proposed as [Loop PR 1988](https://github.com/LoopKit/Loop/pull/1988)

+    * Many people used a customization provided by *CustomTypeOne LoopPatches* informally called the switcher patch.
+It transitioned from Automatic Bolus at higher glucose values to Temp Basal Only at lower glucose values where the user had to select the threshold for the shift external to the *Loop* app.

+        * The "switcher" patch is no longer compatible
+        * The GBPA feature is intended to replace the functionality of that older customization and is controlled completely inside the *Loop* app

 _<span translate="no">Glucose Based Partial Application</span>_ is only used when _Automatic Bolus_ (AB) is selected for _Temp Basal Only_ _Dosing Strategy_

 * This modification **does not affect the recommended dose**, only how quickly the recommended dose is automatically delivered